FuelLabs/fuel-core/docs/fuel-sync-design.md

 pub trait BlocksFetcher: Punisher<BlockReason> + Gossiper {
     /// Returns structure that can be used to subscribe for `BlockBroadcast`. fn sender(&self) -> &Sender<BlockBroadcast>;

-    /// Pings the block fetcher to fetch a new latest block header and broadcasts it. fn ping(&mut self);

     /// Fetches the data(somehow, maybe in parallel) and broadcasts ready parts. fn fetch(&mut self, request: FetchRequest);